14mmuhammad/School/Science/Notes.md

 - Voltage of a battery is equal to the energy in joules provided when a charge of one coulomb passes through the battery
+- In series, the voltage is divided amongst, in parallel the voltage stays the same as the start

 - Voltage = Energy / Charge
 - Voltage definition -------